Discover CXCONSUMER Wait Type: Top 5 Reasons

 The best way to avoid CXCONSUMER wait types in SQL Server is to optimize your queries, manage parallelism effectively, and make sure your workload is balanced.
 Here are several methods to avoid or reduce CXCONSUMER wait times:

-Optimization of Query
+Optimization of Query:

 Indexing